One of our big projects is in the Enyezini area. The area suffers from erosion through deforestation in the last 50

-approx no. of PEOPLE provided with access to CLEAN WATER since 2005 Supporting GIRL CHILD students attending Secondary School in 2016-2017 academic year rural HEALTH CENTRE built
+approx no. of PEOPLE provided with access to CLEAN WATER since 2005 approx. GIRL CHILD STUDENTS supported with attending Secondary School in each academic year rural HEALTH CENTRE built

 FARMS established for RESEARCH and TEACHING

-GIRLS HOSTELS supported, to help with the GIRL CHILD Project
+GIRLS HOSTELS supported, to help with the GIRL CHILD STUDENT Project

-GIRLS to UNIVERSITY from Chipita School for 2014-2015 academic year approx. PRESCHOOLS supported with materials for roofing and carer training CERTIFIED SEEDLINGS harvested in 2017 ready for sowing and distribution
+Young WOMEN to UNIVERSITY from Chipita School in 2014-2015 academic year approx. PRESCHOOLS supported with materials for roofing and carer training CERTIFIED SEEDLINGS harvested in each season ready for sowing and distribution